CityofToronto/bdit_data-sources/ttc/cis_processing.md

 ## Match Stops issue #88

-### Step 1:
+### Step 1 & 2:
-ST_LineLocatePoint to get the GPS point on the appropriate shapes_geom, then compared distance along line with matched stop to see if GPS record is before or after stop.
+ST_LineLocatePoint to get the GPS point on the appropriate shapes_geom, then compared distance along line with matched stop to see if GPS record is before or after stop,

 ```sql
 WITH line_data AS(